Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 Successful firms don’t just focus on money in and money out.

-You need systems to track your marketing efforts and see what’s working and what’s not.
+You need systems to track your marketing tactics and see what’s working and what’s not.

 This data will help you make decisions on where to allocate your resources for the best ROI.